 Afterward, Bush went to the batting cages to throw some warm-up pitches.
 None other than The Captain himself, Derek Jeter, walked in and greeted the president.

 Jeter suggested to President Bush that he throw from on top of the mound, otherwise the thousands of Yankee fans inside the stadium would boo him.
 Bush agreed to do so and was prepared for his moment before Jeter offered him one more bit of advice.

 “He turns around and says, ‘But don’t bounce it, or they’ll boo you,'” Bush told ESPN.

 It’s safe to say there were absolutely no boos or negative comments.

-Bush walked toward the mound to a thunderous applause and the crowd cheering, “U-S-A!
+Bush walked from the dugout to the mound to a thunderous ballpark applause and the crowd cheering, “U-S-A!
 U-S-A!”
 He embraced the chant and responded with a thumbs up.

 In one swift motion, Bush reared back and fired a perfect strike over home plate.
 Fans needed it.
 The American people needed it.
 With one pitch, the President of the United States helped heal a city and a nation.

 “I had never had such an adrenaline rush as when I finally made it to the mound,” Bush told MLB.com.
 “I was saying to the crowd, ‘I’m with you, the country’s with you’ … And I wound up and fired the pitch.
 I’ve been to conventions and rallies and speeches: I’ve never felt anything so powerful and emotions so strong, and the collective will of the crowd so evident.”

 The Yankees went on to win the baseball game, 2-1.
 The next night, Jeter became “Mr. November” for hitting a classic World Series walk-off home run in Game 4.
 New York eventually fell to the D-Backs in Game 7 on Luis Gonzalez’s walk-off single.